 Do not engage in constant nagging.
 It is just a turn off for anybody who listens.
 Once or twice you can get away with it but in the long run it will only backfire.

-Try your best to build roots of responsibility and wings of freedom.
+Try your best to build a culture roots of responsibility and wings of freedom.
 This does take time but hang in there in be patient and be consistent in your effort

 Develop their smartness

-Slowly and consistently develop smartness in your teen.
-They are quick thinkers and can tackle the situation smartly.
+Slowly and consistently develop smartness in your team when they are quick thinkers and can tackle the situation smartly.
 They will be effective in completing the task given to them easily.

 This will save effort and time for your teen.
 They will be more receptive to do tasks this way.

-If you are wondering how to make your teen smart read our in depth article How to Train you teenager to be smart to get more insights.
+If you are wondering how to make your teen smart read out in depth article smartness to get more insights.